mjeffort/data-engineering-batch4/docs/Airflow Installation.md

 sudo pip3 install -U Werkzeug==0.16.0
 ```

-Next update "webserver" section. of airflow.cfg and make the following two changes:
+Next update "webserver" section (not "api" section) of airflow.cfg and make the following change:

-- Set "authenticate" to True
 - Set auth_backend to airflow.contrib.auth.backends.password_auth

+In the previous version of airflow, setting "authenticate" to True under "webserver" section was required but it doesn't look like so any more

 Before: